-Because this is a roll-forward valuation, this report is based on census data previously provided to us as of June, 2023 for the June 30, 2023 full valuation.
+This report is based on census data provided to us as of October, 2025.
 Distributions of participants by age and service can be found on page 18.
-For non-lifetime benefits, the active count below excludes employees for whom it was not possible to receive retiree benefits (e.g. employees who were already older than the maximum age to which benefits are payable or who will not accrue the required service prior to reaching the maximum age).
+For non-lifetime benefits, the active count below excludes employees for whom it is not possible to receive retiree benefits (e.g. employees who are already older than the maximum age to which benefits are payable or who will not accrue the required service prior to reaching the maximum age).

-Valuation Year
+Current Year Prior Year

-June 30, 2023 Valuation Date
+June 30, 2025 Valuation Date June 30, 2023 Valuation Date

-June 30, 2024 Measurement Date
+June 30, 2025 Measurement Date June 30, 2024 Measurement Date

 Active Employees eligible for future benefits

-Count 1094
+Count 1150 1094

-Average Age 49.2
+Average Age 48.4 49.2

-Average Years of Service 12.2
+Average Years of Service 11.7 12.2

 Retirees currently receiving benefits

-Count 797
+Count 808 797

-Average Age 75.9
+Average Age 76.4 75.9